noaros/FreeRTOS/README.md

 I realize I'm a bit late to the party, but holy crap this is amazing and scary all at same time.
 In a world where anyone can just use plain language to accomplish highly technical things that often work, who will be left to understand systems when they don't?

+Except...
+Ha ha ha Claude lied to me.
+It told me one file had its branch's version untouched, but actually it merged my version in with it.
+Oh well..
+Live by the sword die by the sword.

 Now to study the system starting point it gave me..